-What is the Gas Guzzler Tax?
+What Is Gas Guzzler Tax?

 The term “gas guzzler tax”, which was introduced under the provisions of Energy Tax Act 1978, is a federal excise tax applied only on the sale of new passenger vehicles that do not meet certain fuel economy standards (i.e. vehicles which have potential to consume more fuel than the standard requirement).

-- It applies to only passenger cars, and it is levied and collected by the Internal Revenue Service (famously known as “IRS”).
-The vehicle is subject to tax if it scores less then certain numbers of miles per gallon.
+It applies to only passenger cars, and it is levied and collected by the Internal Revenue Service (famously known as “IRS”).
+The vehicle is subject to tax if it scores less than certain numbers of miles per gallon.
 Manufacturers are required to submit the details in Form no—6197 to compute the gas guzzler tax payable.

-- The concept goes with the proverb “lower the fuel economy, higher the gas guzzler tax to be paid.”
+The concept goes with the proverb “lower the fuel economy, higher the gas guzzler tax to be paid.”
 Now, fuel economy means the average number of miles an automobile travels on a gallon of gasoline or any other equivalent amount of other fuel, as determined by the Environmental Protection Agency (EPA).

 - The vehicles that get 22.5 miles per gallon or more, of the combined highway to city mileage, do not have to pay such tax at all.
-It means if your vehicle runs a smaller number of miles for a given quantity of fuel, it consumes more fuel.
+It means if the vehicle runs a smaller number of miles for a given quantity of fuel, it consumes more fuel.
 More consumption means more pollutants evacuated into the environment.
 Hence, the term gas guzzler is used.

 The information is required to be submitted in Part I of the form number 6197 of the IRS.
 This form 6197 is attached to form 720.
 Part II of the form requires the manufacturer to submit details regarding the identification of the models which are subject to the said tax.
 Like in our example, the manufacturer in gas guzzler tax states should specify the exact model name, make, and model year of the 8 cars sold underline number 5 having a rate of tax $ 2100.
 The exact format is as below:

 The most significant criticism is that the giant gas guzzler does not apply to light trucks.
-The reason is that the law was enacted way back in 1978, wherein light trucks & SUVs comprised of a mere 25% or even less than that.
+The reason is that the law was enacted way back in 1978, wherein light trucks & SUVs comprised a mere 25% or even less than that.
 However, things changed with time.
 The use of SUVs has changed substantially over the past decades.
-But the law has not yet changed—the Older the law, greater the problems.
+But the law has not yet changed—the Older the law, the greater the problems.
 A decade ago, an amendment was made to the law which exempts limousines, and SUVs were kept exempt.

-Rates of Gas Guzzler Tax
+Rates Of Gas Guzzler Tax